-Table 2: Sapphire Debug Tab Parameters
+Table 3: Sapphire Debug Tab Parameters

 Parameter Options Description Soft Debug Tap DISABLE, ENABLE Choose whether you want to include a soft debug TAP for debugging.
 DISABLE: Default.
 The SoC uses the JTAG User TAP interface block to communicate with the OpenOCD debugger.
 ENABLE: The SoC has a soft JTAG interface to communicate with the OpenOCD debugger.
 You need to use this setting if you want to use the soft JTAG interface instead of the JTAG User TAP.
-Target OpenOCD Trion T120 BGA324 Development Board Trion T120 BGA576 Development Board Trion T20 BGA256 Development Board Xyloni Titanium Ti60 F225 Development Kit Custom Chose which board you want to target with OpenOCD.
-Choose Custom to target your own board.
-Custom Target OpenOCD - Enter the name of your board.
+Target OpenOCD Trion T120 BGA324 Development Board Trion T120 BGA576 Development Board Chose which board you want to target with OpenOCD.
+Trion T20 BGA256 Development Board Choose Custom to target your own board.
+Xyloni 钛金系列 Ti60 F225 Development Kit Custom Custom Target OpenOCD - Enter the name of your board.
+OpenOCD Turn on by default Debug Mode Turn off by default Choose whether you want software applications to run in debug mode by default or not.
+See Debug with the OpenOCD Debugger on page 27 for more details.